Jahed/ChatIO/README.md

 ## Getting Started

-1. Build the app yourself (see [Building](#Building) or grab it [from here (not always up-to-date)](https://www.dropbox.com/sh/m4ggpmfokvkdkkt/yAQN1-L-eC/Twitch%20Robot).
+1. Build the app yourself (see [Building](#building) or grab it [from here (not always up-to-date)](https://www.dropbox.com/sh/m4ggpmfokvkdkkt/yAQN1-L-eC/Twitch%20Robot).

-2. Create a **Config JSON** (see config.json.template) to connect to the IRC channel you want to listen to.
+2. Create a [**Config JSON**](config.json.template) to connect to the IRC channel you want to listen to.

- > To hook up to a Twitch channel's chat see [Twitch.tv's IRC help page](http://help.twitch.tv/customer/portal/articles/1302780-twitch-irc).
+ > To hook up to a Twitch channel's chat see [Twitch's IRC help page](http://help.twitch.tv/customer/portal/articles/1302780-twitch-irc).
    Channel names should be lowercase otherwise you won't join the same IRC channel as the one on your live channel page.

 3. Create a **Keys JSON** (see keys folder) to map words to specific keys.
-See [Mappings](#Mappings).
+See [Mappings](#mappings).

 ## Usage
 ```sh